 - No international service

 US Mobile can be very cheap if you are a light user.
-US Mobile doesn't have a traditional set of plans, instead allowing each customer to put together exactly what they need and nothing more.
+Unlike other carriers, each customer is allowed to pick among a few simple plans or put together exactly what they need and nothing more.
 You can check your current phone bill to see your usage so you can pick the right plan and minimize waste.
-US Mobile also has a totally unlimited plan starting at $40.
+US Mobile also has a totally unlimited plan starting at $45 for one line, with discounts factored in when you add more lines.
 For an additional $10, you can add on 20GB of hotspot data.

-With service on either the Verizon or T-Mobile network, there's a very good chance you'll be covered by US Mobile's network.
-If you bring three, or four lines, you get to choose from a list of services to get for free like Disney+, Apple TV, or even PS Plus.
+With service on either the Verizon or T-Mobile network, there's an excellent chance you'll be covered by US Mobile's network.
+If you bring three or four lines, you get to choose from a list of services to get for free like Disney+, Apple TV, or even PS Plus.
 If you were already paying, this is a great way to save some money.